mustafakenlic/PasswordGenarator/README.md

 This is a strong password generator.
-Writen for part of application and added a new desing for general use.
+Written for part of application and added a new design for public use.

 [Strong Password Generator](https://parsswordgenerator.mustafakenlic.dev/)